 Application deadline: January 12

-This paid Fellowship over Winter and Spring quarters offers graduate students, underrepresented in the field of open scholarship, funding and mentorship to develop a workshop on an open scholarship topic of their choice.
-Students will receive a stipend of $250 for completion of their workshop lesson plan by the end of Winter quarter and $500 for the delivery of their workshop.
+This paid Fellowship over Winter and Spring quarters offers graduate students, underrepresented in the field of open scholarship, funding and mentorship to take existing research and/or research communication skills to develop a workshop on an open scholarship topic of their choice.
+Students will receive a stipend of $250 following completion of their workshop lesson plan by the end of Winter quarter and $500 following the delivery of their workshop in spring quarter.
+Stipends post as departmental scholarships to your student account.

 It is expected that Fellows will spend approximately 20 hours over the course of the Fellowship program meeting other Fellows through an initial kickoff meeting, developing and refining drafts of their workshop, meeting with program mentors, and offering/attending Fellows dress rehearsals.
 Workshops will be delivered in person in the Open Scholarship Commons for an audience of up to 25 attendees.
 Workshop length is expected to be between 60-90 minutes and will be recorded and shared on the Libraries’ YouTube channel.